What Bold Custom SeaDek Flooring is Trending in 2026 by: MarineDex

 Style 1: Bold and Contrasting Colors

-For years most decks stuck with tan or gray.
-They are reliable, but in 2025 boaters are opening up the color palette.
+For years most custom SeaDek decks stuck with tan or gray.
+They are reliable, but in 2026 boaters are opening up the color palette.
 Bright blues, deep teals, and even sleek black decks are becoming common sights.
 Two-tone combinations are especially popular because they create sharp contrast that feels fresh and modern.

 Beyond style, these color choices are practical.
 Contrasting decks make it easier to spot gear and help separate different parts of the boat.
 When you pull into a busy marina, a bold color scheme ensures your boat does not fade into the background.